cfhamlet/os-pywf/README.md

 * authentication
 * post urlencode data and multipart files upload

-You can use Session to configure same settings of  a group tasks, it also auto manipulate cookies and provide cancel function to cancel all tasks create from same session.
+You can use Session to configure same settings of  a group tasks, it also auto manipulate cookies and provide cancel function to cancel all tasks create by the same session.
 You can create Session as normal class or as a context manager:

 ```
 import pywf